vidyut-19/Phil/README.md

 2. A Flask-powered web-application that only answers questions relating to course evaluations Instructions to run:
 >enter the chatbot_deployment directory

 >type "python3 app.py" in the terminal to activate the web app

->ctrl + click on the local link that appears in the terminal, opening up a python window
+>ctrl + click on the local link that appears in the terminal, opening up a firefox browser window

 (Warning: you must have Flask version 2 or above installed in python3 for the app to run)